 • Principles of safeguarding policies and procedures in early years sector

 • Promoting diversity, equality and inclusion in early years sector

 • Working in partnership with colleagues and other professionals in early years settings

-• Plan and implement activities, play opportunities and educational programmes in an early years setting
+• Plan and implement activities, play opportunities and educational programmes in an early

 • Promoting children’s health and welfare in an early years setting